 This is an article on the Mexican version of the Mondragon rifle in a French magazine.

 Colonel Mondragon is on the left.

 The reason I am mentioning the 400 Mexican version model 1908 rifles separately, is they all disappeared, none of the issued rifles have ever been seen again.
 (I did find a single presentation model to General Amaro, serial number #10, in a Mexican museum!)
 I wonder where the rest went?

 I found this lithograph in the Osprey Publication of “The Mexican Revolution 1910-1920”, page E. The description simply says, “Zapatistas, 1911-1919, 3: Officer, 1914”.
 You will notice that the officer on the right is holding a Mondragon rifle.
 This could be an exercise in creative lithography or propaganda.
-But, if this is a copy of an actual photograph, one could conclude there was a battle where the Federal army actually engaged the rebels and at least one soldier lost his rifle which became a war trophy of this particular officer.
+But, if this is a copy of an actual photograph, one could conclude there was a battle where the Federal army actually engaged the rebels and at least one soldier lost his rifle which became a war trophy of this particular Zapatista officer.

 Note: The “Zapatistas” followed General Emiliano Zapata during his military campaigns against the government in Central Mexico.
 Zapata was later assassinated as was the famous Pancho Villa.
 The assassinations are generally believed to be the work of the federal government under Carranza.
 Speculation is that the new government did not want to see the revolution start up again.

 Specification Sheet for the Model 1908

 Country of Design: Mexico

 - Type of reloading mechanism: Semi-automatic, gas operated

 - Magazine capacity: 10 rounds (loaded with two standard 5 round clips inserted above magazine)